 The Cattaraugus County Department of Economic Development, Planning & Tourism (CCEDPT) may help your project develop in the Enchanted Mountains of Western New York State

 Our primary responsibilities include emergency planning and management, fire service and emergency medical services coordination, and training first responders.

 Health Department Services: Childhood Development Services; Environmental Health Services; Home Care Services; Laboratory Services; Preventive Services; Reproductive Services and WIC Services

 The Museum & Library are county owned and operated, specializing in the history of Cattaraugus County, NY.

-The Office provides support to both the County Civil Service and to the County of Cattaraugus as a Personnel, Labor Relations and Risk Management office.
+The Office provides support to both the County Civil Service and to the County of Cattaraugus as a Personnel and Labor Relations office.
 Under the New York State Civil Service System, competitive job vacancies are filled from eligible lists established as a result of Civil Service Examinations.

 The mission of Information Services is to provide strategic IT vision, leadership, and enterprise solutions to the staff so they can meet their goals, deliver results, and enhance Cattaraugus County’s position in local government standings.

 NY Connects provides Cattaraugus County residents free, easy and local access to information and assistance for you and your family who are exploring available options for long term care ... regardless of age or income.

 Cattaraugus County One Stop Career Center's goal is to provide constructive, convenient information to employers, businesses, workers and job seekers in Cattaraugus County.
 We are part of a nationwide workforce development system designed to help capable employees find and train for better jobs and to help employers find and train qualified employees."
 Most services are offered at NO COST to the Job Seeker.
 Job seekers can receive referrals to employers, go through career assessment, attend various useful workshops, Basic Skills and HSED preparation, computer and software training, learn job retention skills and much more!